FishByte54/WacomSetup/README.md

 # WacomSetup
-This is a script to set the parameters of my wacom tablet on linux (It is has not been updated for a long time)
+This is a script to set the parameters of my wacom tablet on Arch Linux It is dependent on the xf86-input-wacom driver package